medusajs/medusa/docs/content/advanced/backend/shipping/overview.md

 ---
-description: 'Learn how the shipping architecture is implemented in the Medusa server.
+description: 'Learn how the shipping architecture is implemented in the Medusa backend.
 This includes an overview of what the Fulfillment Provider, Shipping Profile, Shipping Option, and Shipping Methods.'
 ---

 # Shipping Architecture Overview